 However after making a sensational return to SE25 on loan in August 2014, he marked his second debut with a last-minute equaliser against Newcastle United before putting pen to paper with a permanent deal the following January.

-His first Player of the Year award would come in 2016 after he starred during the club's run to the FA Cup final, and after bagging his best return of seven league goals in 2016/17 he was handed the prize again 12 months later - a campaign that saw him switch his international allegiance to the Ivory Coast who he would represent in the 2017 Africa Cup of Nations.
+His first Player of the Year award would come in 2016 after he starred during the club's run to the FA Cup final, and after bagging his then-best return of seven league goals in 2016/17 he was handed the prize again 12 months later - a campaign that saw him switch his international allegiance to the Ivory Coast who he would represent in the 2017 Africa Cup of Nations.